fstltna/bbs_utils/perladd.md

 2. cd into the source directory, and run the script like this:

-	perladd.pl games link
+	perladd.pl games long

 	where "games" is the file dir that the files should be symlinked to.
 The files are symlinked in to save space and the originals are untouched so you don't lose your long file names.
+The "long" option prompts for a description for each file, you can enter "link" if you just want to link the files and not supply a description.

 3. You will need the following perl module installed using CPAN: